East River Greenway: Captain Patrick J. Brown Walk

 The walk was named after Captain Patrick J. Brown, a firefighter who died in the September 11 attacks, and who lived in nearby Stuyvesant Town.
 The property is owned by the New York State Department of Transportation.
 Paul Goldberger, an architectural critic for The New York Times, has noted that the adjacent cove in the river "makes this one of the only places on the Manhattan shore that offers a splendid view back toward the borough's skyline."

 The 2013 East River Blueway plan recommended replacing a bottleneck on the greenway located near 14th Street with an elevated path above the FDR Drive.
 This portion of the path narrows to 4 to 5 ft in width adjacent to Con Edison's East River Generating Station.
 Footings for the new flyover bridge, which will span over the FDR Drive from 13th to 15th streets, are being installed as part of the city's East Side Coastal Resiliency project.
 The bridge will be subsequently built as part of a separate construction project.
 Funding has been set aside for construction of the new flyover, which was estimated to cost $151.5 million.
+In 2026, work began on the 14th Street Connector, a $163 million project to widen the bottleneck.